ccdale/phpdev/README.md

 after about 1 1/2 minutes you should have a running ubuntu 16:04 complete with nginx, mysql and php.
 You can check it all worked by going to http://localhost:8090/ and http://localhost:8090/info.php

+## what now
+The nginx server is now reading files from this local directory under the html directory.  mysql is installed without a root password.
+You could make this a 'box' under vagrant so that you don't have to wait while ubuntu installs nginx, mysql and php, though that process doesn't take too long.